svip-lab/GazeFollowing/README.md

 GazeFollow dataset is proposed in [1], please download the dataset from http://gazefollow.csail.mit.edu/download.html.
 Note that the downloaded testing data may have wrong label, so we request test2 provided by author.
 I do not know whether the author update their testing set.
-If not, it is better for you to e-mail author in [1].
+If not, it is better for you to e-mail authors in [1].
-For your convenience, we also paste the testing set link [here](http://videogazefollow.csail.mit.edu/downloads/test_set.zip) provided by author in [1] when we request.
+For your convenience, we also paste the testing set link [here](http://videogazefollow.csail.mit.edu/downloads/test_set.zip) provided by authors in [1] when we request.
-(Note that the license is from [1])
+(Note that the license is in [1])

 # Download our dataset